-The best New Year's resolutions are those you can keepDecember 31st, 2013 in Health /
+The best New Year's resolutions are those you can keepDecember 31, 2013 in Medicine & Health / Health

 (HealthDay)—You'll be more likely to stick to your New Year's resolutions if you establish realistic and achievable goals, an expert suggests.